kstf2/regen.nut/README.md

 # regen.nut
-VScript for making ammo regen better in TF2 jump maps.
+VScript for making (limited) ammo regen better in TF2 jump maps.
 See the forum post for usage details.

 **Demonstration Video:** https://youtu.be/N8VZVMei1zc